 The Doc.CH (SHS) excellence award is intended for promising researchers who wish to complete a doctoral thesis in the human and social sciences on a subject of their choice.
 The beneficiaries are enrolled on doctoral courses at a Swiss university where they receive a salary.
 Subsidies are awarded for a period of two to four years.

 Those wishing to submit an application for a:

 » Doc.CH (SHS) subsidy

 must without fail contact Mrs Véronique Longchamp at the secretariat of the UNIL Research Commission as soon as possible

-- Subsidies for free and interdisciplinary research projects: 1st April and 1st October
+- Subsidies for free research projects: 1st April and 1st October

-For more information concerning SNSF research finance instruments, visit the website of the Swiss National Science Foundation at the following address: www.snf.ch (click on Sitemap at the top of the page).
+For more information concerning SNSF research finance instruments, visit the website of the Swiss National Science Foundation at the following address: www.snf.ch.

 Useful link and address